 Over nearly 30 years, Ken Masters has handled hundreds of civil appeals in all areas of the law.
 Since 2017, he has been honored as a “Top 10” Washington “Super Lawyer”; he was “ranked #2” in 2018, and “ranked #1” in 2019.
 He has also been listed in “The Best Lawyers in America” (appeals), and in various publications’ lists of “Top 100” Washington lawyers, for more than a decade.
 This resulted in Ken’s receiving a Lifetime Achievement Award from America’s Top 100 Lawyers®.

 Mr. Masters handled trial and appellate civil litigation for two years before becoming a judicial clerk for the Honorable Elaine Houghton, ret., on Division Two of the Washington State Court of Appeals.
-After his clerkship, Mr. Masters practiced trial and appellate civil litigation in Seattle for several years before joining his former law partner, Charlie Wiggins, on Bainbridge Island.
+After his clerkship, Mr. Masters practiced trial and appellate civil litigation in Seattle for several more years before joining his former law partner, Charlie Wiggins, on Bainbridge Island, focusing solely on civil appeals.
 Mr. Masters founded Masters Law Group (MLG) after Mr. Wiggins’ election to the Washington State Supreme Court.

 Mr. Masters has chaired and presented at dozens of appellate practice seminars and actively pursues pro bono work.
 Since 2004, he has been listed on the Washington State Supreme Court’s Pro Bono Honor Roll, recognizing over 50 hours of pro-bono service in a year.
 He is a past co-director of the Freemont Free Legal Clinic, and is a member of Kitsap Free Legal Services.
 He is also active in the community, having served on the boards of several community organizations .